andrerpena/l1-plat-presentation/readme.md

 Or you can just say an ERP is the software solution that a businesses use for managing most, if not all, of the data in their operations.
 That's why ERP systems are also called data-centric business applications.
-In the specific case of LegalOne, we provide a variety of solutions for our customers like accounting, billing, time tracking, services management and time tracking and, most importantly, matter management.
+In the specific case of LegalOne, we provide a variety of solutions for our customers like accounting, billing, services management and time tracking and, most importantly, matter management.

 Is LegalOne a product or a platform?